jundalisay/superb/content/en/research/smith/theory-moral-sentiments/_index.md

-+++
+---
+heading: "Enlightened"
+title: "The Theory of Moral Sentiments Simplified"
-title=  "The Theory of Moral Sentiments Simplified" description=  "In order to easily navigate the Theory of Moral Sentiments, we've simplified it according to [bullet-style writing](/solutions/superphysics/bullet-style-writing).
+linkTitle: The Theory of Moral Sentiments
+description: "In order to easily navigate the Theory of Moral Sentiments, we've simplified it according to bullet-style writing.
 This simplified version aims to guide decision-makers faced with moral dilemmas so that their decisions will more likely benefit society instead of causing harm.
-The main difference between our moral system from those of Kantianism, Objectivism, Utilitarianism, Christianity, Islam, etc. is that ours is based on feelings, as stated by David Hume" image=  "/covers/tms.jpg"
+The main difference between our moral system from those of Kantianism, Objectivism, Utilitarianism, Christianity, Islam, etc. is that ours is based on feelings, as stated by David Hume"
-# image=  "https= //sorasystem.sirv.com/books/tms.jpg"
-# =  "This simplified version aims to guide decision-makers faced with moral dilemmas so that their decisions will more likely benefit society instead of causing harm."
-# heading=  7 Parts
-+++
+image: /covers/tms.jpg
+date: 2022-04-23
+---

 <!-- Positive laws = impositions and thou shall.. -->